DBAIWangGroup/nns_benchmark/algorithms/SH/README.md

 run.sh
 ```

 to obtain the searching performance of SH.
 We use 20 values for the array MaxChecked in the main.cpp (e.g. the number of the visited points) to  achieve the trade-off between search speed and search quality (recall).
+The result are reported in SH/result directory.